Weight Watchers Recipe of the Day: Strawberry Rhubarb Coulis

 - ½ cup water

-- 6 tablespoons nonfat greek yogurt, for serving
+- 6 tablespoons non-fat Greek yogurt, for serving

 - Reduce the heat to medium, cover and cook for 10 minutes or until the fruit is well cooked and tender when pierced with a fork.

 - Cool to room temperature and refrigerate until serving time.

 - To serve, ladle into small soup plates or bowls.

-*PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
-SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.
+*PersonalPoints® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
+SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.